Take a course in Alaska's wildest classrooms!

 Field Courses

 Alaska Geographic offers high quality learning experiences.
 Popular multi-day field courses immerse participants in intensive wilderness-based experiences led by experts in fields ranging from geology and birds to mosses, mammals, and more.
 These are active learning vacations.
 Participants must be in good physical condition and ready for some of the challenges of exploring Alaska.
 Hiking distances and physical fitness levels are described in greater detail for each course.
-These courses are accredited through the University of Alaska.
-Teachers: click here for more accredited courses designed just for you!
+These courses are accredited through the University of Alaska and are designed for adults.

 Like any outdoor activity, there are inherent risks associated with our field courses yet we actively manage our exposures and depend on you to play a role in our risk management.
 Read more here.